JoeyMckenzie/joeymckenzie.tech/content/2024/exploring-developer-experience-with-php-public-apis-and-beer.md

 If you haven't noticed, I write about beer quite a bit here mostly in the form of code examples.
 One of my favorite ways to really dive deep into a language is to build a library of some sort, and it was time to scratch that itch with PHP.
-After sifting through a bunch of great libraries written by PHP folks much more versed in the language than myself, I stumbled upon [Nuno Maduro](https://github.com/nunomaduro)'s library providing a [PHP client](https://github.com/openai-php/client) (stop reading this and go give it a star!) for the Open AI API.
+After sifting through a bunch of great libraries written by PHP folks much more versed in the language than me, I stumbled upon [Nuno Maduro](https://github.com/nunomaduro)'s library providing a [PHP client](https://github.com/openai-php/client) (stop reading this and go give it a star!) for the Open AI API.
 I enjoyed the style that the library was written in and took a lot of influence from it while building my PHP client for Open Brewery DB.

-A few things really stood out to me as a journeyman PHP'er, so I'll highlight a few things I really enjoyed while honing in my DX while building my first PHP package.
+A few things stood out to me as a journeyman PHP'er while building my simple API wrapper, and I thought it would be fun to highlight a few things I enjoyed while honing in my developer experience and building my first PHP package.

 ## B.Y.O.C.
 (Bring Your Own Client)